-The study draws data and analysis from five semi-structured interviews, one person from each site participating in the workshops and the local project manager at the Department.
+The study draws data and analysis from five semi-structured interviews.
+The interviewees were not picked at random, but one participant from each workshop and the local project manager at the department were selected based on their interest in the methodology in general and the study in specific.
+The interview questions were based on the components of the strategic change model (Pettigrew, 1987) and intended to illuminate the interviewees' experiences of the strengths, weaknesses, opportunities and threats of using the Improvement Engine.
 All interviewees were considered key representatives and had been active in the project from its start.
 They were given oral and written information about the study.
 All participants who were asked to participate in the interviews accepted the invitation.
 The interviewees had varied professional backgrounds, being both occupational therapists and physiotherapists.
 It might be experienced as unpleasant to express negative opinions either to the department or to the interviewer or both.
 To reduce the effects of this, all participants were reassured that no data could be connected to a single person and that they had the full possibility to withdraw from the study at any time, without explanation.
 At the interview, the interviewer asked specifically about weaknesses to encourage the interviewee to express criticism.
 The interviews took place at the unit about a month after the workshops in a room chosen by the interviewee and lasted about one hour each.
-The audio-taped interviews were conducted by one of the authors (KS), who transcribed two of them verbatim afterwards.
-The remaining three interviews were transcribed by a professional secretary.
+The audio-taped interviews were conducted by one of the authors (KS), and transcribed verbatim afterwards.